 - Adopt a Rare Book

 Select a particular book from our Adopt-a-Rare-Book List and donate the indicative restoration price (and contribute further, if you choose, if additional restoration is required) – bringing this book back to condition is thanks to you!

 - Rare Book Benefactor

 Select a particular book, or books, from the Adopt-a-Rare-Book list and donate an amount of your choosing towards its/their restoration – put your money where your heart is!

 - Rare Book Donor

-Donate any amount you wish to the rare book restoration fund, and the Master and Librarian will apply the funds as priorities and needs demand, as the restoration project continues – spread the wealth!
+Donate any amount you wish to the rare book restoration fund, and the Head of College and Librarian will apply the funds as priorities and needs demand, as the restoration project continues – spread the wealth!

 If you know of a rare book not on the Adopt-a-Rare-Book list for which you would like to donate, please contact the Librarian, Pirjo Rayner.

 What restoration work is being done?

 Of the ten works already restored the most recent (an annotated Australian Constitution from 1901) is 117 years old, while the oldest was printed in the late 1600s!

 Most of the volumes on the initial restoration list were over 200 years old and would be very difficult, if not impossible, to replace.

 Of course, it is important to preserve the condition of the books as much as possible, as that is part of their history and value.
 With the years, though, pages have been damaged, bindings have deteriorated, and in some cases covers or pages have separated from the book spines.
 All of these things can be remedied, with the right expertise.

 Anthony Zammit Book Restoration was chosen to undertake this important work.
 Anthony is a local expert in the field, with decades of experience in rare book restoration,including innovative solutions to restoration problems, which have since been adopted in other Australian states and overseas.